Image Credits: nke

 For professional sailors, it all depends on where you will be sailing.
 In waters with low visibility or high levels of sand, mud and other sediments, the electromagnetic sensor will be best suited to maintaining accurate results.

 But, for the majority of competitive sailors sailing in clearer water, the ultrasonic speed sensor is accurate and reliable.
-It is the least vulnerable to fouling of the nke range of speed sensors and is also generally very low maintenance and a great choice!
+It is the least vulnerable to fouling and is also generally very low maintenance and a great choice!

 Log / Sounder Interface